mattThurstan/ClockMessageBox/README.md

 - Power on.
 - Connect your phone/tablet/computer to Wifi device "ClockMessageBox".
 - Connection password is "password".
 - When successfull open browser and goto 192.168.4.1
+- On some devices the auto-capture will work differently.
+For example, on my Android device it asks me if I want to sign in to this device, this then takes me to the config page.
 - Select the Wifi device you want it connected to (probably your home router).
 - Enter the password for that device.
 - Read the instructions on the page to tell if it was successfull or not.
 - If not repeat.
 - When successfull the Clock Message Box will save the connection and (attempt to) automatically connect to this every time it powers on.
-- On power-up the Clock Message Box will display the IP it has been assigned.
+- On power-up the Clock Message Box should display the IP it has been assigned.
 - Open browser and goto that IP to send the box messages.

 - ( To display the IP again touch the front button. )